ibmresilient/resilient-community-apps/fn_utilities/doc/README.md

 ---
 ## Function - Utilities: Extract SSL Cert From Url
-This function takes in a HTTPS URL and attempts to acquire its Certificate, saving it as an artifact.
+This function takes in a HTTPS URL or DNS input, establishes a connection and then attempts to acquire the SSL certificate.
+If successful, the function then saves the certificate as an artifact of type ‘X509 Certificate File’.
+Works on most URLs including those with self-signed or expired certificates.

-Inputs: A HTTPS_URL.
-Outputs: Certificate file encoded in JSON.
+The output of this function is a string representation of the certificate saved in PEM format.

  ![screenshot: fn-utilities-extract-ssl-cert-from-url ](./screenshots/fn-utilities-extract-ssl-cert-from-url.png)